skinny-framework/skinny-framework/README.md

 )
 ```

-You can easily use CoffeeScript, TypeScript and LESS after adding `AssetsController` to routes.
+And then, add `AssetsController` to routes.
+Now you can easily use CoffeeScript, TypeScript and LESS.

 ```scala
 // src/main/scala/ScalatraBootstrap.scala